 Excess iron consumed all at once causes vomiting, diarrhea, and damage to the intestine and other organs.
 Excess iron consumed over a period of time may damage the heart and the liver.

-Often, deferoxamine is given intravenously.
+Treatment often consists of deferoxamine given intravenously.
 This drug binds with iron and carries it out of the body in urine.
 Hemochromatosis is treated with bloodletting (phlebotomy).